john-s-butler-dit/Intro-to-Algorithms/README.md

 ## Introduction
 This module is a first year Mathematics course which introduces the learner to basic algorithms and their implementation.
 The theory and application of this subject is a cornerstone of computer science and data analytics.
 The module does not assume a prior knowledge of computer science.
 This github repository contains the Python Code for the module.
+The module lecture notes and tutorials can be found on the [website](https://sites.google.com/dit.ie/math1812/home)

 #### The module covers a range of topics:
 1. Introduction to Algorithms